A-New-BellHope/bellhop/README.md

 `ReadRayBearingAngles`.
 The uses of `TINY` in `Reflect` / `Reflect3D` for manipulating the `SQRT` branch cut are not an issue and have not been changed.

+### Fixed value of `pi`

+`pi` was previously defined to be `3.1415926535898D0`.
+The closest double precision floating point number (`REAL( KIND=8 )`) to the true value of pi is `0x400921FB54442D18`, or about `3.1415926535897932D0`, so the definition has been replaced with this.
+The value which pi was previously defined to be was in error by about `-7e-15` or 16 ULPs, which lead to divergence in some cases.

 ### Curvature correction rotation divergence

 In `CurvatureCorrection2` in `Reflect3DMod`, even if there is no curvature